compgenomicslab/TreeProfiler/README.md

 pip install treeprofiler
 ```

-## Quick Start with examples dataset
+## Quick start with example dataset
 TreeProfiler provide various example dataset for testing in `examples/` or https://github.com/compgenomicslab/TreeProfiler/tree/main/examples,
 each directory consists a demo script `*_demo.sh` for quick starting different functions in TreeProfiler which alreadyh as annotate-plot pipeline of example data.
 User can fast explore different example tree with different visualizations.
 Here is the demonstration: